-Marcus leads the product team at the LTSE and brings decades of experience in design and product development.
+Marcus leads the product team at the LTSE.
 A graduate of the Royal College of Art in London, Marcus spent time as a design consultant at IDEO San Francisco and in 2004, co-founded IMVU.com with Eric Ries.
 In 2010, he left IMVU to head User Experience at Rypple.com - acquired by Salesforce in 2011.
 Before joining the LTSE Marcus led design at Highway1, a leading SF based hardware startup accelerator.

 Holly brings a diverse set of financial, operational, and transactional expertise to her role.
 She manages internal operations, investor relations, and various strategic initiatives.
 Prior to the LTSE, she supported Raul Fernandez on running, growing, and investing in businesses ranging from sports to fashion to tech.
 She has a BA in Foreign Affairs from the University of Virginia.

-Hyon's experience ranges from writing the first lines of code to building engineering teams.
+Hyon spearheads LTSE’s Exchange Software on which orders are received and trades are executed.
+His experience ranges from writing the first lines of code for a platform to building engineering teams.
 Hyon strongly believes that great engineering culture stems from mutual respect, continuous constructive feedback, and diversity.
 His most recent startup, Peer, was acquired by Twitter in 2016.
 Hyon holds Bachelors and Masters degree in Comp Science from MIT.

-Ray brings his broad experience in business, engineering and design to LTSE.
-He started his career in Sales and Trading at Merrill Lynch.
-He has helped grow teams, customer satisfaction and revenue at 10-person startups and Fortune 50 firms.
-Prior to LTSE, Ray headed the human interface teams at Yewno to build a search engine backed by artificial intelligence.
+Ray brings broad experience in business, engineering and design to LTSE.
+He started his career in Sales and Trading at Merrill Lynch, then moved from building products at Fortune 50 firms to founding and building technology startups.
+Prior to joining LTSE, Ray headed product and engineering at Yewno, where he worked on building a search engine backed by artificial intelligence.